gyst/ploneintranet.portlets/README.rst

 * Expand the renderer into an actual grid positioning system plus the possibility to render portlets in multiple modes (e.g. a blown-up "hero" mode).

+* Replace #content-core rendering with a portlet based rendering and drop all content except for one portlet manager.
+I.e. replace the main layout logic for a page with the portlet-defined layout engine prototyped here.

 Not On The Roadmap
 ------------------